Religious views of the Beatles: The Beatles years

 According to the band's press officer, Derek Taylor, all four Beatles had abandoned their religious upbringings by 1964.
 In an interview for The Saturday Evening Post, in August of that year, he stated that the Beatles were "completely anti-Christ.
 I mean, I am anti-Christ as well, but they're so anti-Christ they shock me which isn't an easy thing."

-In February 1965, the band gave an interview to Playboy magazine, in which they defended themselves against claims that they were anti-religious, while at the same time emphatically declaring themselves to be agnostic.
+In February 1965, the band gave an interview to Playboy magazine, in which they defended themselves against claims that they were anti-religious, and described themselves as being 'more agnostic than atheistic'.

 It was also in February 1965 that filming for Help! began, on location in the Bahamas.
 During filming, a Hindu devotee presented each Beatle with a book about reincarnation.
 The incident is widely regarded as having instigated the band's interest in Indian culture.

-In August 1966, on the eve of The Beatles' 1966 US tour, American teen magazine Datebook published Lennon's remark that the Beatles had become "more popular than Jesus".
+In August 1966, on the eve of the Beatles' 1966 US tour, American teen magazine Datebook published Lennon's remark that the Beatles had become "more popular than Jesus".
 Lennon had, in fact, originally made the remark to the British newspaper London Evening Standard and when it was first published in the United Kingdom, in March 1966, his words had provoked no public reaction.
 After Datebook quoted his comments five months later, however, vociferous protests broke out in the United States.
 The Beatles' records were publicly burned, threats were made and some radio stations refused to play their music.
 The protest also spread to other countries including Mexico, South Africa and Spain.

 Two press conferences were held in the US, where both Brian Epstein and Lennon expressed their regret that Lennon's words had been taken out of context and offence taken.
 At one of the conferences, Lennon described his own belief in God by quoting the Bishop of Woolwich, saying, "... not as an old man in the sky.
 I believe that what people call God is something in all of us."
 The US tour went ahead as planned, although there was some disruption and picketing of their concerts.

 Harrison's interest in Indian culture expanded to Hinduism and after the 1966 American tour, until the commencement of the Sgt.
 Pepper's Lonely Hearts Club Band album, he and his first wife Pattie Boyd went on a pilgrimage to Mumbai where Harrison studied sitar, visited various holy places and met several gurus, including Maharishi.
-Two years later, in 1968 all four Beatles travelled to Rishikesh in northern India to study meditation with the Maharishi Mahesh Yogi.
+Two years later in 1968, all four Beatles travelled to Rishikesh in northern India to study meditation with the Maharishi Mahesh Yogi.
 Although the band later fell out with the Maharishi, Harrison continued his interest in Eastern philosophy.
 He embraced the Hare Krishna tradition and, in the summer of 1969, produced the single "Hare Krishna Mantra", performed by the devotees of the London Radha Krishna Temple.